Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Proof of Theorem

 \subsection{Analysis of the Interference Ratio ($\Fc_\Ic$)}

-We prove the convergence by upper and lower bounding $\Fc_\Ic$, and then showing that both bounds converge to 0.
+We prove the convergence by upper and lower-bounding $\Fc_\Ic$, and then showing that both bounds converge to 0.
 We recall that we assume that TX~$1$ is able to transmit the desired precoding vector of~\eqref{eq:eq_1} since the opposite case only yields an $o(1)$ rate contribution.